IsaacHair/map25.2/map25.2_simulator/readme.txt

 mandelbrot set.
 The simulator will tell me the exact number of clock cycles this took, and from there it is a simple matter of division to get instructions per second.

+Version 1:

+The .up file has the following transistions in the data it is transmitting:
+START -> PAGE ADDRESS
+PAGE ADDRESS -> LINE AND DATA
+LINE AND DATA -> LINE AND DATA
+LINE AND DATA -> NEXT PAGE INDICATOR
+NEXT PAGE INDICATOR -> PAGE ADDRESS
+NEXT PAGE INDICATOR -> NEXT CHIP INDICATOR
+NEXT CHIP INDICATOR -> PAGE ADDRESS
+NEXT CHIP INDICATOR -> EOF

+Page address to next page indicator since a page address is only provided if it contains data.

+This version will basically create a state machine.